UNDERGRADUATE ADMISSION REQUIREMENTS UNIVERSITY SYSTEM OF GEORGIA

 NOTE: If international students are enrolled in a four-year degree program, they are required to meet the Regents' Test requirements at the local level (departmental Regents' Test or the Standard Regents' Test) after they have earned 30 academic hours.
 If international students fail to pass the Regents' Test or its equivalent test, they will be required to enroll in a Regents' remediation course.

 Georgia Southwestern State University is part of the Department of Homeland Security's Student Exchange and Visitor Information System (SEVIS).
 Through this system, the university has become a liaison between GSW international students and a number of government agencies.
 To meet federal obligations imposed by these agencies, Georgia Southwestern State University is required to report certain personal, academic, and employment related data on international students and scholars to the United States Citizenship and Immigration Services (USCIS).

 Georgia Southwestern State University is dedicated to enabling international students to accomplish their educational goals on our campus so long as the student maintains visa status and abides by the policies of the university.
 In an effort to assist students with immigration matters, each international student has been assigned a Designated School Official (DSO).
 All F-1 international students must consult a DSO before making any changes that will affect their immigration status.
 These changes include, but are not limited to, a change of schedule, a change of major, a change of degree program, a change of address, a change of school, etc.

-All F-1 international students will be required to attend an international student orientation session at the beginning and ending of each semester.
+Beginning Fall 2003, F-1 international students will be required to attend an international student orientation session at the beginning of each semester.
 The orientation session will inform and remind students of general international regulations that may affect their stay in the United States.
 As part of the orientation, students will be issued an International Student Handbook to use as a reference for international questions and concerns.